How To Prepare and Respond to a Wildfire

 Evacuation Order = Leave NOW!

 If the fire is spreading rapidly, there may not be time to give a “heads up” evacuation warning.
-If you receive an evacuation ORDER, DO NOT assemble any supplies.
+If you receive an Evacuation ORDER, DO NOT assemble any supplies.
 Jump in the car.
-Your life is more important than your possessions.
+You are more important than your possessions.

-When the National Weather Service announces a Red Flag Warning, likelihood of fire increases.
+When the National Weather Service announces a Red Flag Warning, the likelihood of fire increases.